bridgesense/dotfiles/README.md

 NOTE: You might install an up-to-date GUI version of Emacs to take advantage of all the features.
 However, this setup file is compatible with the terminal version as well.
 The first startup may take some time to load the additional packages.

-###To Install the Emacs Configuration Without the Rest of YADRLite:
+###To install this Emacs configuration without the rest of YADRLite:

 ```bash
 curl https://raw.githubusercontent.com/bridgesense/dotfiles/master/emacs.init > ~/.emacs